-In today’s post, PowerFilm Ambassador Julian White explores the role power plays in portable communications looking at the different aspects of a portable ham radio setup.
+In today’s post, PowerFilm Ambassador Julian White, OH8STN, explores power's role in portable communications by looking at the different aspects of a portable ham radio setup.

 Benefits of solar for portable ham radio operations

-Lightweight thin-film solar panels allow the operator to choose smaller batteries, reducing his/her weight without reducing operating time.
+Lightweight thin-film solar panels allow the operator to choose smaller batteries, reducing their weight without reducing operating time.

 With lithium technologies and thin-film panels, we start the deployment with a full battery pack.
 The solar panel’s job is to keep the battery topped up.
-We go back to using our battery storage during darkness, augmenting our solar panels when there’s no sun.
+We use our battery storage during darkness, augmenting our solar panels when there’s no sun.

-Before we dig into the different aspects of a portable solar solution for ham radio, it’s vital to understand our power budget clearly.
-A well thought out power budget informs the batteries we take and the solar panel we select.
+Before we dig into the different aspects of a portable solar solution for ham radio, we must clearly understand our power budget.
+A well-thought-out power budget informs the batteries we take and the solar panel we select.

 Developing your power budget

-How much power you use is variable depending on how often you transmit vs. receive.
+How much power you use depends on how often you transmit vs. receive.

 This number can be determined using an inline amp meter.
 Measure for a day how much power you are consuming.
-Remember to consider what kind of communicating you are doing (narrowband/wideband).
+Remember to consider what kind of communication you are doing (narrowband/wideband).

 Know what the weather will be like when you are in the field.

 Weather plays a critical role in our remote power solution.
-Look for past statistics on weather in a given area and analyze short term weather data.
+Look for past statistics on the temperature in a given area and analyze short-term weather data.